ilanschnell/mastermind/README.md

     S = [s for s in S if score(s, g) == resp]

-That is, the possible codes must be consisten with the response to the guess.
+That is, the possible codes must be consistent with the response to the guess.

 As a first step (towards a better algorithm), we could simply randomly choose any element in `S` as the next guess.
 I have tried this, and it works